OutSystems/docs-odc/src/eap/getting-started/intro.md

 You create apps in the ODC Portal, and then you use ODC Studio to build out your app.
 In ODC you deploy to a **stage**.
 A stage (Development, QA, or Production) is a step within your continuous delivery pipeline.

+## Preview an app

+Preview your app from ODC Studio or ODC Portal.
+You can choose different previews, depending on the app type you are developing.

+In ODC Studio, every time you publish changes you can click the preview link in the **TrueChange** tab.

+In ODC Portal, go to the app details and click **View app**.
+Web apps run in the browser.
+OCD shows the preview of the mobile app in the browser as well, and lets you see how your app looks with a different screen size of orientation.
+To preview the mobile app on a device, to see how the app works natively on the hardware, [create a mobile package](../building-apps/mobile/creating-mobile-package.md) and install it on your device.

 ## Access ODC Studio

 Before you can use ODC Studio, download it from the ODC Portal.
 You can use the link on the top-right of the ODC Portal.